 Just as important as the target group is the aim of the text itself.
 Are you writing a blog article, a product description, a flyer text or a video script?
-The format also has a great influence on the goal that is to be achieved with the text.
+The format also has a great influence on the goal the text is aiming for.

-In order to write as efficiently and precisely as possible in the copywriting process, it is essential that you define the goal.
+In order to write as efficiently and precisely as possible in the copywriting process, it's essential that you define the goal.

 - Click on a link

-Almost all of these popular goals can be summarised under the term "conversion".
-A conversion is therefore an action by users on your site or your shop and possibly converts visitors into buyers.
+Almost all of these popular goals can be summarized under the term "conversion".
+A conversion is therefore an action by users on your site or your shop that possibly converts visitors into buyers.

-If you do not know what goal you are pursuing with your text, you are like a pilot who does not know where to fly.
-Even creativity, great formulations and innovative wording can't hide this, because even the most modern and technically best aircraft is no use if it flies around without a plan.
+If you don't know what goal you're pursuing with your text, you're like a pilot who doesn't know where to fly.
+Even creativity, great formulations and innovative wording can't hide this, because the most modern and technically best aircraft is no use if it flies around aimlessly.

-Knowing the goal helps you to build your text correctly and lead readers step by step to the desired action.
+Knowing the goal helps you put your text together correctly and lead readers step by step to the desired action.

 Picking up the pen: tips for implementation

-Definition and preparation are behind us: now it's time to write!
+Now we have definition and preparation are behind us, it's time to write!
 Many newcomers to copywriting find it difficult to get started, even after extensive preparation.
 A structured approach can help here.

 The perfect headline

 Whether it's a blog article or a product description: the headline of any text is a decisive factor for success.
-It is seen first and decides whether readers stay with it or jump off.
+It's the first thing that's seen and decides whether readers stay or bounce.

-Writers therefore often cut their teeth on the headline and scribble various drafts on paper for hours until they decide on a mediocre version.
+Writers often find the headline a hard nut to crack and spend hours scribbling various drafts on paper until they decide on a mediocre version.
 But there are simple methods to create the perfect headline and save yourself the frustration.

 My tips for a "catchy" headline

 Numbers are very popular in headlines and titles at the moment.
 They make the headline extremely concise and convey the added value very precisely and unmistakably.
-Example: "7 quick tips and tricks to optimise your conversion rate".
+Example: "Seven quick tips and tricks to optimize your conversion rate".

 Make a promise

-Promises are a sure way to attract attention and draw users to your website site .
-Let's stick to our example: "With this trick you can optimise your CR by 3% in a flash".
+Promises are a sure way to attract attention and draw users to your website.
+Let's stick with our example: "Quickly optimize your CR by 3% with this one trick".

 Describe the added value

 With very clear formulations, you can show users the added value within seconds.
-They will then know exactly what they will get out of the article or your product and will therefore be willing to take a closer look.
+They then know exactly what they'll get out of the article or your product and will therefore be willing to take a closer look.
 Example: "Reasons why your conversion rate is still stagnating".

 Playing with emotions

 Use certain words to make it clear to readers what emotion is waiting for them and what problem is being solved.
-If you manage to establish the emotion in your headline, clicks and traffic are certain.
-Examples: "Effortlessly increase the conversion rate"; "Say goodbye to headaches - this is how you optimise the conversion rate".
+If you manage to establish the emotion in your headline, clicks and traffic are certain to come rolling in.
+Examples: "Easily increase the conversion rate"; "Say goodbye to stress – how you optimize your conversion rate".

 The more experience you gain, the easier it will be to develop headlines.
-You can also combine the methods to get the most out of them: "3 tricks to effortlessly optimise your conversion rate".
+You can also combine the methods to get the most out of them: "Three tricks to easily optimize your conversion rate".

 Always make sure that the headline is easy to read and not too bulky.
 A good guideline for headline length is six to eight words.
-Generally, most people pick up the first three and last three words of a headline.
+Generally speaking, people tend to pick up the first three and last three words of a headline.